google/zetasql/docs/differential-privacy.md

 +----------+------------------+
 ```

-### Limit the groups in which an anonymization ID can exist
+### Limit the groups in which a privacy unit ID can exist

-An anonymization ID can exist within multiple groups.
+A privacy unit ID can exist within multiple groups.
 For example, in the
-`professors` table, the anonymization ID `123` exists in the `pencil` and `pen`
+`professors` table, the privacy unit ID `123` exists in the `pencil` and
-group.
-You can set `kappa` to different values to limit how many groups each
+`pen` group.
+You can set `kappa` to different values to limit how many groups
-anonymization ID will be included in.
+each privacy unit ID will be included in.

 ```sql
 SELECT